temach/reports/INR-Lab-1-Networking-Basics.md

 Screenshot of the created appliance instance.
 ![](https://i.imgur.com/gEid5pc.png)

-The final step was to check that the ubuntu guest can start.
+The final step was to check that the Ubuntu guest can start.
 The machine indeed booted successfully and presented a login prompt.
 Although it spend about 30 seconds waiting for a start job on boot, the exact job description was 'A start job is running for Wait for Network to be Configured (15s / no limit)'

-Screenshot of the console prompt from ubuntu cloud guest.
+Screenshot of the console prompt from Ubuntu cloud guest.
 ![](https://i.imgur.com/SAchA6Q.png)

 ### 3. What are the different ways you can configure internet access in GNS3?